vhelin/SameSameC/README.md

 # SameSameC (ButDifferent)

-Yet Another ANSI C89 Like Language Cross Compiler Targetting 8-bit CPUs.
+Yet Another ANSI C89 Like Language Cross Compiler Targeting 8-bit CPUs.
 Written by 2021 Ville Helin.

 This is currently under development, use it on your own risk.
 SameSameC is GPL v2 software.
 Read the LICENSE file for more information.
 Some pieces of code were taken from WLA DX (https://github.com/vhelin/wla-dx), but not so many.